To Europe’s relief, France’s Macron wins but far-right gains - NewsBreak

 “Together we will make France and Europe advance,” tweeted European Commission President Ursula von der Leyen.

-Italian Premier Mario Draghi called Macron’s victory “splendid news for all of Europe” and a boost to the EU “being a protagonist in the greatest challenges of our times, starting with the war in Ukraine.”
+Italian Premier Mario Draghi hailed Macron’s victory as “splendid news for all of Europe” and a boost to the EU “being a protagonist in the greatest challenges of our times, starting with the war in Ukraine.”

-Macron won with 58.5% of the vote to Le Pen’s 41.5% — significantly closer than when they first faced off in 2017.
+With more than four-fifths of votes counted, Macron was leading 56% to 44% for Le Pen.
+Polling agencies projected that once all votes were counted, Macron’s margin of victory would be well above 10 points, although that would be much closer than when they first faced off in 2017.

 Macron is the first French president in 20 years to win reelection, since incumbent Jacques Chirac trounced Le Pen’s father in 2002.

-Le Pen called her result “a shining victory,” saying that “in this defeat, I can’t help but feel a form of hope.”
+Le Pen called her results “a shining victory,” saying that “in this defeat, I can’t help but feel a form of hope.”

 Breaking through the threshold of 40% of the vote is unprecedented for the French far-right.
 Le Pen was beaten 66% to 34% by Macron in 2017 and her father got less than 20% against Chirac.